 - 1. The doctoral studies individual curriculum focuses on scientific work, solving a research problem or a specific objective of creative or artistic activities. - 2.
-The doctoral studies individual curriculum shall be proposed, or, as the case may be, annually specified, by the Supervisor, together with the doctoral student.
-The doctoral studies individual curriculum and, as the case may be, its modifications shall be approved by the President of the Subject-area Board or by another person authorized to do so by the Dean's directive under Article 34(2). - 3.
-The doctoral studies individual curriculum shall include: - a) time and content sequence of study activities, the form of such activities and the way of checking the study results of a doctoral student (including, but not limited to, oral exams, written reports, conference attendance) in accordance with the programme of study, - b) definition of the framework of the scientific research or creative activities of a doctoral student in the areas of research, development or theoretical or creative arts work; the framework definition of the topic shall constitute the basis for the dissertation. - c) studies and internships at other departments, if any, including foreign ones. - 4.
-Passing of the individual exams shall be recorded in the electronic study records system.
-The student's file shall include a record of having fulfilled other stipulated requirements confirmed by the Supervisor, as well as an annual assessment of the student by the Supervisor. - 5.
-During the course of studies, the student shall demonstrate the ability to use a foreign language typical of the respective programme of study. - 6.
-The work arrangements of a doctoral student are subject to his agreement with the Supervisor.
+The doctoral studies individual curriculum is proposed, or, as the case may be, annually modified, by the Supervisor, together with the doctoral student.
+The doctoral studies individual curriculum and, as the case may be, its modifications must be approved by the President of the Subject-area Board or by another person authorized to do so by a faculty policy under Article 34(2). - 3.
+The doctoral studies individual curriculum includes: - a) time and content sequence of study activities, the form of such activities and the way of checking the study results of a doctoral student (including, but not limited to, oral exams, written reports, conference attendance) in accordance

+- with the programme of study, - b) the framework for the scientific research or creative activities of a doctoral student in the areas of research, development or theoretical or creative arts work; the framework definition of the topic constitutes the basis for the dissertation, - c) studies and internships at other departments, if any, including foreign ones. - 4.
+The results of individual course credits, colloquia and examinations are graded as "pass" or "fail" and recorded in the electronic study records system.
+The student's file will also include a record of having fulfilled other stipulated requirements confirmed by the Supervisor, as well as an annual assessment of the student prepared by the Supervisor. - 5.
+During the course of studies, the student shall demonstrate the ability to use a foreign language relevant for the respective programme of study. - 6.
+The work arrangements of a doctoral student are subject to the student's agreement with the Supervisor.

-Article 39 Interruption of Doctoral Studies
+Interruption of Doctoral Studies

-- 1. After hearing the opinion of the Supervisor and at a student's request, the Dean may allow a doctoral student to interrupt his studies for serious health problems or others - 2.
-The total period of interruption of studies shall not exceed three years.
+- 1. After hearing the opinion of the Supervisor and at a student's request, the Dean may allow a doctoral student to interrupt his or her studies for serious health problems or others reasons of serious nature. - 2.
+The total period of interruption of studies must not exceed three years.